Christina Saj: Exhibitions and collections

-Saj's work has been exhibited at venues as the Ukrainian Museum, Union Theological Seminary, the Marian Library at University of Dayton, Museum of Biblical Art (NYC), the Washington National Cathedral, the Cathedral of St. John the Divine, The Museum of Cultural Heritage (Kiev, Ukraine), Andrey Sheptytskky National Museum in (Lviv, Ukraine), and the Ukrainian Institute of Modern Art in Chicago.
+Saj's work has been exhibited at venues such as the Ukrainian Museum, Union Theological Seminary, the Marian Library at University of Dayton, Museum of Biblical Art (NYC), the Washington National Cathedral, the Cathedral of St. John the Divine, The Museum of Cultural Heritage (Kiev, Ukraine), Andrey Sheptytsky National Museum in (Lviv, Ukraine), and the Ukrainian Institute of Modern Art in Chicago.

-The Arts and Emhassies Program selected her Tree of Life series for the Qatar Embassy in Doha,Qatar.
+The Arts and Embassies Program selected her Tree of Life series for the Qatar Embassy in Doha, Qatar.

 In 2019, the Ukrainian Museum in NYC invited Saj to do a public engagement installation project for them.
-REcreate, an installation consisting of 12 large panels with moveable parts was invited museum goers to co-create works by reassembling removable pieces with the artist.
+REcreate, an installation consisting of 12 large panels with moveable parts invited museum goers to co-create works by reassembling removable pieces with the artist.
 The magnetized paintings turned passive viewers into co-creators, encouraging them to think about composition the way artists do.
 Participants posted their creations with the hashtag #RecreateAtUM which turned their artworks into an online exhibition on Instagram.

 In 2021, The Ukrainian Museum exhibited the Saj's response to COVID-19 titled “Finding Sanctuary During the Pandemic,” a collection of paintings on vinyl records that lined a wall in the lobby and an adjacent gallery to dramatic effect: The circular forms provided a sacred space at a stressful time to demonstrate that even amid the chaos, there is beauty, and there is art.